 Option 2: Follow these links to practice problems

 1. Navigate to the links listed in the "Are sample questions available for the Accuplacer test" section.

 Option 3: Go to the Learning Express Library

 If you have a documented hearing, learning, physical, psychological, and/or visual disability that will prevent you from taking the test under standard conditions, you may request reasonable accommodations.
 For more information, contact the Accessibility Resource Center (864) 646-1564

 You may request to have your placement test scores sent to another institution for a fee.
 Please print and complete Tri-County's Placement Score Release Form available online at: Placement Scores (PDF)

-Placement test scores will be mailed or faxed to the institution you list on the release form the same day the completed form, a photo copy of a state-issued identification (such as a driver's license), and the applicable fee are received by the Assessment Center staff.
+Placement test scores will be mailed or faxed to the institution you list on the release form the same day the completed form, a photo copy of a state-issued identification (such as a driver's license), and the applicable fee are received by the Testing Center staff.